niviso/Polish-ndelser/README.md

 # Polishändelser
-A react native app using the Swedish police open api
+A react native app using the Swedish police open api The app is 100% in Swedish also, besides well this readme.

 ## CREDITS
 <div>Icons made by <a href="https://www.flaticon.com/authors/flat-icons" title="Flat Icons">Flat Icons</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>